 We’ll cover the former now and the latter later.
 With a pirated theme, you don’t know what you’re getting.
-Pirated themes are very often compromised, either harnessing your site for spam (we’ll cover this later as well) or adding malicious code which offers a “backdoor” for hackers.
+Pirated themes are very often compromised, either t (we’ll cover this later as well) or adding malicious code which offers a “backdoor” for hackers.

 When using a pirated WordPress theme you run the risk of having your site hacked; this is not only exceptionally inconvenient and time consuming to deal with, but it can also get very expensive very quickly.
-You can see more about the WordPress security risks here.
 It’s not a risk worth taking.